IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/introduction.md

 ## Minimal Requirements

-The IndiGO SDK has the following minimal requirements:
+The TomTom IndiGO SDK has the following minimal requirements:

 - OpenJDK 11.
 (AdoptOpenJDK 11 for Windows.)
 - Android Studio Arctic Fox 2020.3.1 or more recent.